-- Identify reasons why making choices is important to individuals. - Identify reasons why offering choices to individuals is important to DSPs. - Identify tools and strategies to support individuals to make choices. - Describe possible non-verbal responses to choice-making opportunities. - Describe how to honor and respect an individual's choices. - Identify choices that should be addressed during the person-centered planning process.
+- Identify reasons why making choices is important to individuals. - Identify reasons why offering choices to individuals is important to DSPs. - Identify tools and strategies to support individuals to make choices.

+them.

+- Describe possible non-verbal responses to choice-making opportunities. - Describe how to honor and respect an individual's choices. - Identify choices that should be addressed during the person-centered planning process.

 KEY WORDS Key Word Meaning In My Own Words Approach An action that shows a Behavior preference for an item or activity, such as smiling, reaching for, leaning toward, or looking at the item or activity.
 Avoidance An action that shows an item or Behavior activity is not preferred such as frowning, or turning or pushing away from the item or activity.
 A statement of preference.
-Choice A chance for an individual to Choice decide between two or more Opportunity items or activities.
+Choice A chance for an individual to Choice Opportunity decide between two or more items or activities.
 Daily The way an individual Routines chooses to do everyday activities like sleeping and waking, having meals, and bathing.
 When an individual does not Neutral approach or avoid an item or Behavior activity.
 Likes and dislikes.
-Choices Preferences that individuals make about things that are important to them.
+Choices Preferences that individuals make about things that are important to

+What Do You Want to Know?
 Directions: Think about the topic of this training session.
 Answer the first two questions in the space provided below.
 You will come back to this page at the end of the session to answer the last question.

-What do you already know about choice making?

-What do you want to know about choice making?

-To be answered at the end of the session, during review: What have you learned about choice making?
+What do you alread y know about choice making?
+What do you want t o know about choice making? he end of the session, during review: rned about choice making?
+What have you loui Tied about choice making.